outde-xyz/website/content/Discussions/2019-09-05_graf_corpuslinguistics.md

 Once you have a parser, you can do tons of things, from question answering to analyzing tweets to semantic parsing.
 Maybe your CCG parser includes a neural supertagger, and boom, now you're interacting with the neural machine learning crowd and present them with problems to solve and they'll cite your work as motivation for whatever they're trying to get published.
 Thanks to John Torr's MGbank there now is an opportunity for similar work on MGs, but we're at least a decade behind the curve.
-And the fact of the matter is Torr shouldn't have had to build it himself.
+And the fact of the matter is John shouldn't have had to build it himself.
 A large, high-quality corpus for Minimalist syntax should have been a high priority for Minimalists from the get go.

 Speaking of the lack of corpora, let's talk machine learning.